Caregiver Experience: What to Look for When Hiring

 Beyond having familiarity with caretaking, caregivers should also display strong interpersonal skills.
 They’ll be regularly interacting with residents, likely encountering moments when they must comfort them through stressful situations.

-As you assess a candidate’s resume and talk to them during their interview, look for experiences that equip individuals with essential interpersonal skills.
+As you assess a candidate’s resume and talk to them during their interview, look for caregiver experiences that equip individuals with essential interpersonal skills.
 This includes things like active listening, good communication, and the ability to convey empathy.

 • Call center or support line jobs